Health Tips: Things To Do When You’re Too Depressed To Get Out Of Bed

 Listen to music

 There is evidence that music can improve symptoms of depression, particularly in those who may find traditional treatment daunting.
 Music can be an invigorating way to boost your mood.
-Consider making a playlist of your favorite tunes or finding new songs that help you process the emotions you are feeling.
+Consider making a playlist of your favorite tunes or finding new songs that help you process your emotions.

 Color